fienvh/uit-documentatie/content/json-ld/latest/organizers/organizer-label.md

 # Labels

-Add or remove a specific label from an offer
+Add or remove a specific label from an organizer

 ## Resource URI